 The approach allowed us to go from having assumptions about hospitals' needs to establishing a strategic direction and service vision.
 And having a core multidisciplinary team consisting of strategy, design, tech, and marketing provided a broad grasp of the organizational strengths and challenges, technological limitations, and customers' expectations.

-Providing services represented a fundamental change for Philips; it meant moving from selling hospital equipment to offering services around those products - servitization.
-This shift would potentially impact multiple units in the organisation.
+Providing services represented a fundamental change for Philips; it meant moving from selling hospital equipment to offering services around those products.
+This shift would potentially impact multiple units in the organization.

-Creating an end-to-end customer journey and a detailed service blueprint allowed us to identify key departments, roles and internal activities that would be crucial to implement and deliver the new service.
+In collaboration with several departments, we mapped the end-to-end vision and a detailed service blueprint.
+This allowed us to identify the roles and internal activities that would be critical to successfully offering the service, leverage existing knowledge and capabilities, and engage employees who would implement or deliver the service.

-The blueprint illustrated a vision for the new servive, but was this vision feasible and under what timeline?
-To answer these questions, we set out for a week hackathon where different touchpoints were prototyped to fully understand the service limitations and scope a minimum service that could be rolled out for pilot within a short time.
+The vision was clear but was it feasible, and under what timeline?
+We set out for a week hackathon to prototype different service touchpoints to fully understand the service limitations and scope a minimum service that could be rolled out for pilot within a short time.

-During this week, we built a working prototype of the dashboard - to test data quality and value - and roleplayed scenarios for the call centre and personal assistant in order to tune the multichannel experience and understand further organisational changes required.
+We built a working prototype of the dashboard to test data quality and how it could be presented to create the most value, and roleplayed scenarios like the call center to tune the multichannel experience and understand further organizational changes required.